T-amairi/T-amairi/README.md

  * [Diner des ennemis](https://github.com/T-amairi/Diner-des-ennemis) - Solving a combinatorial problem with C++
  * [Temperature](https://github.com/Amine695/ProjetTemp) - Study of the evolution of the temperature in the upper layers of the soil using finite difference in Python
  * [IOTA](https://github.com/T-amairi/IOTA) - Decentralized simulation of IOTA using OMNeT++ (Internship at [LIP6](https://www.lip6.fr/))
- * [KayaGUI](https://github.com/T-amairi/KayaGUI) - A GUI for the Kaya identity using SFML and R.
+ * [KayaGUI](https://github.com/T-amairi/KayaGUI) - A GUI for the Kaya identity using SFML and R

 ### 📊 My stats
   <img src= "https://github-readme-stats.vercel.app/api/top-langs/?username=T-amairi&theme=default&layout=compact" />